tobiaszimmermann1/pot-plugin/README.md

 ### 1.7.3

-- Bugfix: Payment Gateway did not delete previous orders in some circumstances
+- Bugfix: Payment Gateway fixed for WooCommerce HPOS compatibility
+- Bugfix: Safari interpreted ISO date format with space wrong in certain circumstances (older versions of the browser)

 ### 1.7.2